-Many dabble into real estate being one of the smartest investments that yield well and continuously.
+Many dabble into real estate investing because it’s one of the smartest investments that yield well and continuously.
 The common notion is; invest and keep earning with little or no effort.
 Well, that’s not entirely correct.
-Of course, the earning aspect is realistic but often than not, running a property comes with more responsibility than imagined.
+Of course, the earning aspect is realistic but more often than not, running a property comes with more responsibility than imagined.

 Each enterprise across all industry have advantages and disadvantages that individuals looking to delve into such field must consider.
 Such consideration helps to weigh the responsibility and benefits to make a decision or prepare well to avoid surprises should you choose to go forward.
 In real estate, landlords must do this; know the advantages of running rental property and the downsides to it.